raka747/CS7641notes/Supervised Learning 5 - Ensemble Learning.md

 P_{\mathbb{D}}[h(x)=c(x))]
 ```

-That is to say the probability that a particular example of x comes up also has ana impact on error not just how likely the learner is to get X wrong.
+That is to say the probability that a particular example of x comes up also has an impact on error not just how likely the learner is to get X wrong.

 ### Weak Learning

-A Weak Learner is a learner that no matter what the distrobution is, you always get an error rate that is better than chance (or 1/2)
+A Weak Learner is a learner that no matter what the distribution is, you always get an error rate that is better than chance (or 1/2)

 ```tex
 \forall_\mathbb{D}[\cdot] \leq \frac{1}{2}-\epsilon